ds-damg/SEBC-1/resources/labs/3_YARNtest.sh.md

 -------
 #Change Logs
-Eddited the time command
+-Eddited the time command
-outputted the value of reducer in to file segrate all log into different directories
+-outputted the value of reducer in to file
+-segrate all log into different directories
 --------
 ```
 #!/bin/sh